 Employees' records are housed in the central administration office of the school district.
-The superintendent, the building administrator, the employee's immediate supervisor, and the board secretary maintain the employees' records.
+The employees' records are maintained by the superintendent, the building administrator, the employee's immediate supervisor, and the board secretary.

-An inventory of the furniture, equipment, and other non-consumable items other than real property of the school district is conducted annually under the supervision of the superintendent.
+An inventory of the furniture, equipment, and other nonconsumable items other than real property of the school district is conducted annually under the supervision of the superintendent.
 This report is filed with the board secretary.